This post is also available in: 简体中文 (Chinese (Simplified))

 - import/export/transshipment of processed food products * and Food appliances **

-* Examples of processed food products including raw spices, raw or semi processed food ingredients, flour, bottled water, liquors, wines, confectioneries, noodles & pasta, beverages, etc.
+* Examples of processed food products including raw spices, raw or semi processed food ingredients, flour, bottled water, liquors, wines, confectioneries, noodles and pasta, beverages, etc.

 ** Food appliances are used for containing food.
 Examples would be plastic bowls and porcelain cups.

-Not sure whether your products are required to apply for AVA license?
-You can contact AVA at AVA Quality Service Manager for the labels of the products for confirmation always (which should include the name, manufacturer and ingredients details).
+Not sure whether your products are required to apply for SFA license?
+You can contact SFA at Singapore Food Agency Headquarters for the labels of the products for confirmation always (which should include the name, manufacturer and ingredients details).